A cancellation theorem for modules over integral group rings

-This recovers Swan's result for direct products and also proves SFC for infinitely many new groups such as $C_4 \rtimes C_4$, the double cover of $Q_8$.
-In $\S 2$, we prove the following generalisation of the Eichler condition to integral group rings.
-Define the $\H$-multiplicity $m_{\H}(G)$ of a finite group $G$ to be the number of copies of $\H$ in the Wedderburn decomposition of $\R[G]$.
+This recovers Swan's result for direct products and also proves SFC for infinitely many new groups, the smallest example being the non-trivial semidirect product $C_4 \rtimes C_4$.
+We also prove the following generalisation of the Eichler condition to integral group rings.

-\begingroup {\value{thm}} \thethm{\Alph{thm}} \begin{thm} If $m_{\H}(G) \le 1$, then $\Z[G]$ has SFC. \end{thm} \endgroup
+\begingroup {\value{thm}} \thethm{\Alph{thm}} \begin{thm} If $m_{\H}(G) \le 1$, then $\Z G$ has SFC. \end{thm} \endgroup

-In $\S 4$, we conclude by showing how close these results bring us to a full classification of the finite groups $G$ for which $\Z[G]$ has SFC.
+In Section \ref{section:towards-full-classification}, we conclude by showing how close these results bring us to a full classification of the finite groups $G$ for which $\Z G$ has SFC.
 In particular, we formulate a precise question regarding the complexity that the final classification might take.